nray-scanner/website/content/usage/configuration-file/scannerconfig/udp.md

 #### `defaultHexPayload: "\x6e\x72\x61\x79"`

-Since UDP is connectionless, a payload needs to be sent.
+Since UDP is connection-less, a payload needs to be sent.
 This option configures the default payload that is sent if no custom payload is specified for a port.
 ASCII is supported as well as hexadecimal and octal data representation.
 `\x6e\x72\x61\x79` is hexadecimal for `nray`.